intentional-mitsake/Charon/README.md

 - Monitors upstream health with **active and passive health checks**, removing dead servers automatically
 - Applies **exponential backoff with jitter** when retrying unhealthy upstreams
 - Enforces **per-IP rate limiting** using a token bucket algorithm
+- Trips a **per-upstream circuit breaker** that fails fast on known-bad upstreams without waiting for a dial
 - Injects `X-Forwarded-For` headers and logs structured request telemetry

 ---